kamalim/kamalim.github.com/_posts/2013-05-13-getting-started-with-selinux.md

     DocumentRoot "/home/vagrant"

  *The default document root for httpd is : /var/www/html* *The default home page is at :/var/www/html/index.html*.

-This will give us "Forbidden" error in the browser while accessing the webpage as below:
+* Now restart httpd service.
+    $service httpd restart.

+If you try to access the page from browser http://my.vm.ip, it gave "Forbidded" error as below:

 ![screenshot3](/images/scs-3.png)